-Time lapse seismic applications try to minimize the changes of undesired aspects like ambient noise, environment differences, near surface effects, recording equipment characteristics, acquisition parameters and processing, in order to truly detect the changes in the seismic observables like times, amplitudes, velocities, frequencies and phases (Jack, 1997).
+Time-lapse seismic applications try to minimize the changes of undesired aspects like ambient noise, environment differences, near surface effects, recording equipment characteristics, acquisition parameters and processing, to truly detect the changes in the seismic observables like times, amplitudes, velocities, frequencies, and phases (Jack, 1997).

-Distributed Acoustic Sensing (DAS) is a technology that aims to solve the recording equipment part of the time lapse undesired aspects.
+Distributed Acoustic Sensing (DAS) is a technology that aims to solve the recording equipment part of the time-lapse undesired aspects.
 DAS uses an optical fibre as the recording element instead of the more ubiquitous geophones (Daley et al., 2013; Mateeva et al., 2013; Parker et al., 2014).
 DAS optical fibre, when installed permanently, can be reused in different acquisitions to maintain the same recording equipment characteristics.

 There are many cases in which transforming from fibre to geophone and vice versa is useful.
 For example, when one of the seismic acquisitions used in the time lapse application was recorded with geophones while the others were recorded with fibre.
 Another example is when we want to relate the DAS data to the corresponding geophone data.
-In addition, most of the imaging techniques used to create the images that time lapse seismic compares, like Reverse Time Migration (RTM) (Loewenthal and Mufti, 1983; Baysal et al., 1983) and Full Waveform Inversion (FWI) (Tarantola, 1984; Pratt et al., 1998), were developed for geophone and hydrophone signals instead of DAS.